-The analytical tool Logib is being adapted for the environment of Czech labour law.
+We adapted the analytical tool Logib for the environment of Czech labour law.
 This tool was developed and used by the Swiss Federal Government through the Federal Office for Gender Equality and is used by other European countries.
 Using it, employers have the opportunity to find out how much difference in the remuneration of women and men there is in their own organization.
 Currently, 15 employers are undergoing the analysis.

 The Technology Agency of the Czech Republic, which is in charge of testing the suitability of applicants for grant support, gives with a higher score to applicants who are using the Logib tool.
 This cooperation started in 2019, is successful, and will be further developed.

 The online Wage and Salary Calculator tool provides information on wage and salary levels in specific sectors, industries, positions and regions, based on individually-entered characteristics including years of experience and education.